Services

 Samples for high-pH fractionation should be provided at a maximum concentration of 2 ug/µL.
 The maximum injection volume for the fractionator is 20 µL.
 If the sample amount is not limiting, we recommend fractionating 10 - 20 µg.
 Samples for fractionation need to be cleaned previously by C18 or SDB-RPS.

-The ‘number of samples’ must match the number of samples delivered to PRI, and the number of rows in the 'Request Samples' table.
+Number of samples must match the number of samples delivered to PRI, and the number of rows in the sample table.

-- If statistical analysis is requested, please also fill in the ‘Grouping’ column.
-Groupings should reflect the replicate groups used for statistical analysis (e.g., ‘ko’, ‘wt’).
+• If statistical analysis is requested, please fill in the Grouping column.
+Groupings should reflect the replicate groups used for statistical analysis (e.g., ko, wt).

 Plasma / Serum / CSF